NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 * Histogram and associated data table
 * Survival plot and associated data table

 Custom bins can be reset to their defaults at any time for each card.
-Note that custom bins are *saved per analysis*.
+Note that custom bins are __saved per analysis__.

 #### Categorical Binning

-To create custom bins for a categorical variable, click *Customize Bins*, then *Edit Bins*.
+To create custom bins for a categorical variable, click *__Customize Bins__*, then *__Edit Bins__*.
 A configuration window appears where the user can create their bins:

 [![Clinical Analysis Categorical Bins](images/GDC-Clinical-Analysis-Categorical-Bins.png)](images/GDC-Clinical-Analysis-Categorical-Bins.png "Click to see the full image.")

 The user can:

+* Group existing individual values into a single group
+* Give a custom name to each group
+* Ungroup previously grouped values
+* Completely hide values from being shown in the visualization
-*
+* Re-show previously hidden values

 #### Continuous Binning